 Archaeological Excavation, Hereford

-The excavations undertaken by Border Archaeology at Aubrey Street have revealed significant evidence of occupation and industrial activity, such as tanning and metalworking, dating back to the 10th-11th centuries AD.
+We undertook excavations at Aubrey Street which revealed significant evidence of occupation and industrial activity, such as tanning and metalworking, dating back to the 10th-11th centuries AD.

 Archaeological ExcavationLocation: Hereford